-If enabled, this feature will allow the data stored in the memory area: 512K-640K to be cached (written) into a buffer, a storage area in the Static DROM (SDROM) or written into L1, L2, L3 cache inside the CPU to speed up CPU operations .
-Select "Uncached" to disable this function.
-Select "Write Through" to allow data to be cached into the buffer and written into the system memory at the same time.
-Select "Write Protect" to prevent data from being written into the base memory area of Block 512K-640K.
-Select "Write Back" to allow CPU to write data back directly from the buffer without writing data to the System Memory for fast CPU data processing and operation.
+If enabled, this feature will allow the data stored in the memory area: 512K-640K to be cached (written) into a buffer, a storage area in the Static DROM (SDROM) or written into L1, L2, L3 cache inside the CPU to speed up CPU operations.
+Select Uncached to disable this function.
+Select Write Through to allow data to be cached into the buffer and written into the system memory at the same time.
+Select Write Protect to prevent data from being written into the base memory area of Block 512-640K.
+Select Write Back to allow the CPU to write data back directly from the buffer without writing data to the System Memory for fast CPU data processing and operation.
 The options are Uncached, Write Through, Write Protect, and Write Back.